HectorRicardo/simple-music-app/README.md

 fulfill:

-  - **Expectation 1**: The app's music player should be controllable not only from the app's UI, but also from other places, such as:
+  - **Expectation 1**: The app's music player should be controllable not only from the app's UI, but also from these other places:
-      - the notification bar/lock screen (your app should provide a notification for the player)
+      - the app's notification (your app should provide a notification for the player)
       - external media hardware buttons
       - Google Assistant
-      - Android Auto
-      - Wear OS
-      - other custom apps.

-    These places, plus the app's UI, are known as "controllers".
+  - Android Auto, Wear OS, and other custom controlling apps should be able to access and browse the music library (songs, playlists, albums, artists, etc..) offered by your app.
   - **Expectation 2**: The app should keep playing in the background even if the user minimizes it, switches to another app, or locks the screen.
-While it's on the background, the player should still remain controllable by the controllers listed above.
+While it's on the background, the player should still remain controllable from the places listed above.

+These expectations will guide and justify the architecture I will explain.
-However, there's a nuance.

-Android considers music apps as a specialization of generic "media apps".
+However, before explaining the architecture, there's a detail: Android considers music apps as a specialization of generic "media apps".
 A media app is a music app or a video app.
-Media apps have expectations, and these expectations are a subset of the music app's expectations.
+There is a common expectation that apply to media apps, whether music or video apps. expectations are a subset of the music app's expectations.
 Out of the expectations of the music app, these are the expectations that apply to the most basic media app: